rudyberends/homebridge-loxone-proxy/README.md

 Configuration of the plugin can be done using HomeBridge ui.

 ### Required Settings
-At a minimum, the plugin requires the required settings to connect to the miniserver.
+At a minimum, the plugin requires these settings to connect to the miniserver.

 | Parameter | Note |
 | --- | --- |